Dog Skin Care & Dog Skin Allergies

 Benadryl is an inexpensive and effective treatment.
 It's suggested that you give your dog about 1mg per 1 pound of weight two to three times a day, but it's always best that you consult yoru vet for exact dosage information.

-Shampoo or topical spray with steroids or tea tree oil can offer some relief, but not full relief.
+Shampoo or topical spray with steroids can offer some relief, but not full relief.

 Steroids such as prednisone in either pill or shot form can help relieve your dog from his itching discomfort, but remember that steroids have potential long-term side effects such as damage to internal organs and incontinence.
 Typically, steroids are only used occasionally.